egnor/pivid/README.md

 [DMA-BUF/DRM-PRIME](https://en.wikipedia.org/wiki/Direct_Rendering_Manager#DMA_Buffer_Sharing_and_PRIME)
 for zero-copy decoding, buffering, compositing and display.

-Pivid is "early alpha" status and you are recommended to [contact the author](https://github.com/egnor) if you'd like to use it.
+Pivid is "early alpha" status and you are invited to [contact the author](https://github.com/egnor) if you're planning to use it seriously.
 Pivid currently has no audio support, which is obviously a major limitation and a likely area of upcoming work.

 Pivid is available under the [MIT license](LICENSE.md).